Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 A light jacket is recommended for wind and rain.
 This is especially important if you will be spending lengthy amounts of time on the summits of Haleakala on Maui or Maunakea on the island of Hawaii, or camping in higher elevations like Upcountry Maui or Hawaii Volcanoes National Park.

 If you want that golden glow while in Hawaii, tan slowly with a high SPF sunscreen.
-Make sure you are using reef-safe sunscreen to help prevent bleaching of coral and other damage to the islands’ ocean habitat.
+Make sure you are using reef-safe sunscreen to help prevent the bleaching of coral and other damage to the islands’ ocean habitat.
 Also, protect yourself with a brimmed hat and sunglasses.

 Prepare for the Weather

-Weather in The Hawaiian Islands is pretty consistent, with only minor changes in temperature throughout the year.
-There are really only two seasons in Hawaii: summer (kau) from May to October and winter (hooilo) from November to April.
+Weather in the Hawaiian Islands is pretty consistent, with only minor changes in temperature throughout the year.
+There are really only two seasons in Hawaii: summer from May to October and winter from November to April.
 The average daytime summer temperature at sea level is 85° F (29.4° C), while the average daytime winter temperature is 78° F (25.6° C).
 Temperatures at night are approximately 10° F lower than during the daytime.

 Getting There and Other Transportation

 For the most part, your options are pretty limited on how you get to Hawaii.
 You can come by boat or by air, and that’s about it.
 Either method of transportation is fine, but we personally prefer to arrive by air- and that’s an understatement!
 A long cruise can spoil the joys of arriving on Hawaii’s shores, as the journey simply takes too long.
 There is something to be said about that built-up anticipation of just waiting to step foot on the island, and a flight is the best way to do just that.
-Although, traveling from the east coast is still quite the trek.
+However, traveling from the East Coast is still quite the trek.

 I would recommend a rental car, but at the end of the day, that is your call.
-If the thought of driving in an unknown place with heavy traffic (especially on Oahu) and sometimes expensive parking (even at hotels) doesn’t appeal to you, there are also transfers and ride share options.
+If the thought of driving in an unknown place with heavy traffic (especially on Oahu) and sometimes expensive parking (even at hotels) doesn’t appeal to you, there are also transfers and ride-share options.
 I personally prefer the freedom of having your own transportation while exploring the islands and not having to rely on someone else or follow their schedule.

-EACH ISLAND HAS AN AIRPORT:
+EACH ISLAND HAS AN AIRPORT

-Oahu (HNL), Maui (OGG), Kauai (LIH), Kona on the Big Island (KOA), Hilo on the Big Island (ITO).
+Oahu (HNL), Maui (OGG), Kauai (LIH), Kona on the Big Island (KOA), and Hilo on the Big Island (ITO).

 Top Excursion Ideas for Visiting Hawaii

-- Hike Diamond Head on Oahu
+- Diamond Head on Oahu

-- Visit Pearl Harbor on Oahu
+- Pearl Harbor on Oahu

-- Travel the Road to Hana on Maui
+- Road to Hana on Maui

-- Spend the day at Haleakala National Park on Maui
+- Haleakala National Park on Maui

 - Whale Watching on Maui (November through May)